 Children with autism often have difficulty learning to read and spell using standard methods because their brains process information in unique ways.

-For example, many children with autism are visual thinkers—they think in pictures instead of words.
-Other autistic children learn better through sound, and still others learn best with touch.
-Many have problems getting sequences to stick in their memory banks, like long strings of words, numbers, or multi-step instructions.
-And differentiating between certain sounds can be difficult for the autistic child, which makes learning to read especially hard.
+For example, some children with autism think in pictures instead of words.
+Many have problems recalling strings of words or multi-step instructions.
+And differentiating between certain sounds can be difficult for those with autism, which can make learning to read especially difficult.

 Fortunately, our step-by-step, multisensory techniques actively engage children in the learning process and make learning to read and spell much easier.